dan-wright-1/Visualization-in-R-Practice-1/README.md

 # Visualization-in-R-Practice-1
 This was my final submission to a test administered in my Data Science class.
 I explored a dataset summarizing job postings from various companies around the US.
 All of the job postings have something to do with data, and most of them are data science jobs.
 I completed this individually and without the use of any AI tools.

+## So What?
+Let's say, for the sake of this case, that the HR department at XYZ company wanted to strategically post job listings for data-related positions at competitive salaries in multiple locations.
+It would be important for the department to know the answers to a few questions before posting their listings on a job board.
+Questions like, "What are the most common titles in the job market right now?", "What should we expect to pay these new employees?", or "Does industry type make a difference in the expected salary for this position?"
+These plots would be a step in the right direction to answer those important questions.

 ### 1. Top 10 Hiring Companies - plot_1

 Create plot_1 to display the top 10 companies in the dataset in terms of the number of job postings listed.
 (Note that there are 4 ties for the 9th spot, so the tibble and the subsequent plot show 12 companies.)